NachoCP/TrainingProgram/docs/0200_architecture.md

 One of the core premises of the entire architecture is that, wherever possible, every component will be implemented using Python.

-The system architecture will be rely in the following components:
+The system architecture will rely upon the following components:
 - **Frontend service**: This service will handle interaction with the user, loading all necessary configurations and delivering data to the client through communication with the backend service.
 - **Backend service**, This service will communicate with the data storage systems to retrieve and serve data to the **frontend service**.
 Additionally, it will manage all the business logic required for the recommendation system.
 - **PostgreSQL**: A PostgreSQL database will be responsible for storing all structured data.